From Symmetry to Structure: Gauge-Invariant Operators in Multi-Matrix Quantum Mechanics: Discussion

 Our analysis has focused on counting.
 It is interesting to go beyond enumerative results and study how these ideas constrain or reveal aspects of black hole dynamics.
 For instance, can secondary invariants be used to probe thermalization, scrambling, or chaotic behavior?
 A dynamical characterization of the role played by secondary invariants would greatly strengthen their proposed interpretation and open a new window onto the microscopic physics of quantum gravity.

 The work of RdMK is supported by a start up research fund of Huzhou University, a Zhejiang Province talent award and by a Changjiang Scholar award.
-The work of MK is supported by NRF grants 2023R1A2C200536011, 2020R1A6A1A03047877 (CQUeST).
+The work of MK is supported by NRF grants RS-2025-25414114, RS-2023-NR077094, RS-2020-NR049598(CQUeST).
 HJRvZ would like to acknowledge support from the “Quantum Technologies for Sustainable Development” grant from the National Institute for Theoretical and Computational Sciences of South Africa (NITHECS).

 { 2.0cm}

 \begin{appendix}